-Areas with permanent snow and ice (defined using the Global Land Cover Characterisation product) are set to an arbitrary high value at each analysis cycle ($SWE_s^a = 10 \text{ m}$).
+Areas with permanent snow and ice (defined using the Global Land Cover Characterisation product) are set to an arbitrary high value at each analysis cycle ($SWE_s^a = 10 \text{ m}$ of water equivalent).

 The snow temperature analysis is performed within the soil and snow temperature analysis as described in Section 9.5.